Cottage garden ideas: 19 ways to transform your back garden whatever its size

 12. Deconstruct pathways

 Deconstructed paths are ideal, where the solid line is broken up by different textures.
-Take for instance this gravel and stone pathway, simple and stylish where it provides the purpose of a pathway to navigate through the garden but without the confinements of a solid track.
+Take, for instance, this gravel and stone pathway, simple and stylish, which serves the purpose of a pathway to navigate through the garden but without the confinement of a solid track.
 Using gravel to infill is also a great budget idea to keep costs low.

 This style of pathway is a great way to make a small garden look bigger because it's less defined and therefore feels less restrictive on the space.